Okay, you're ready to start the candida cleanse diet. Let's do it.

 All Natural Deli Meats – no preservatives, sugars or artificial ingredients

-Whole Grains (non gluten grains are a safer bet) - you may do well with whole grains or you might feel better avoiding them altogether while doing a candida cleanse diet.
+Whole Grains OPTIONAL, as a transitional food, the goal is to eat as few grains as possible (non gluten grains are a safer bet) - you may do well with whole grains or you might feel better avoiding them altogether while doing a candida cleanse diet.
 Buy small amounts more often instead of large quantities from a bulk bin, you'll have a better chance that they're actually fresh.
 If you buy them from the bulk bins, be sure that the store is turning over product at a pretty rapid rate.

-Dried Beans and Legumes - again, some people feel great eating these foods while on a candida cleanse diet, others get better results avoiding them.
+Dried Beans and Legumes - again, OPTIONAL, as a transitional food, the goal is to eat as few legumes as possible.
+Some people feel fine eating legumes while on a candida cleanse diet, most get better results avoiding them.
 Buy small amounts more often instead of large quantities from a bulk bin, you'll have a better chance that they're actually fresh.
 If you buy them from the bulk bins, be sure that the store is turning over product at a pretty rapid rate.

 Nuts & Seeds - buy small amounts more often instead of large quantities from a bulk bin, you'll have a better chance that they're actually fresh.
 If you buy them from the bulk bins, be sure that the store is turning over product at a pretty rapid rate.